 What is Shared Lives?

-In Islington, the Shared Lives scheme is currently available to adults (18+) with Learning disabilities.
-To receive a Shared Lives service, you need to be assessed as eligible for a respite service by Learning Disability Services.
-You can read the FAQs for more information or speak to your allocated social worker.
+In Islington, the Shared Lives scheme is available to adults with Learning disabilities.
+To receive a Shared Lives service, you need to be assessed as eligible by Learning Disability Services (ILDP).
+You can download the additional information at the bottom of the page for more information or speak to your allocated social worker.

 Who are Shared Lives carers?